-On this day in 1979, John Wayne, an iconic American film actor famous for starring in countless westerns, dies at age 72 after battling cancer for more than a decade.
+On June 11, 1979, John Wayne, an iconic American film actor famous for starring in countless westerns, dies at age 72 after battling cancer for more than a decade.

 The actor was born Marion Morrison on May 26, 1907, in Winterset, Iowa, and moved as a child to Glendale, California.
 A football star at Glendale High School, he attended the University of Southern California on a scholarship but dropped out after two years.
 After finding work as a movie studio laborer, Wayne befriended director John Ford, then a rising talent.
 His first acting jobs were bit parts in which he was credited as Duke Morrison, a childhood nickname derived from the name of his beloved pet dog.

 Wayne’s first starring role came in 1930 with The Big Trail, a film directed by Raoul Walsh.
 It was during this time that Marion Morrison became “John Wayne,” when director Walsh didn’t think Marion was a good name for an actor playing a tough western hero.
 Despite the lead actor’s new name, however, the movie flopped.
 Throughout the 1930s, Wayne made dozens of mediocre westerns.
 In them, he played various rough-and-tumble characters and occasionally appeared as “Singing Sandy,” a musical cowpoke a la Roy Rogers.